Singing Revolution: Lithuania

 It was followed by the gradual rebuilding of national symbols, which included erecting or restoring independence monuments throughout the country in late 1988 and 1989.

-During 1989, various organisations (e. g.
-The Writers Union) split from the Soviet ones.
-Prior to the election of the Congress of People's Deputies of the Soviet Union, Sąjūdis media became more restricted, but after the defeat of the CPL (it won just 6 seats of 42, other seats were won Sąjūdis supported candidates), restrictions were lifted.
+During 1989, various organisations (e.g. The Writers Union) split from the Soviet ones.
+Prior to the election of the Congress of People's Deputies of the Soviet Union, Sąjūdis media became more restricted, but after the defeat of the CPL (it won just six seats of 42, other seats were won by Sąjūdis supported candidates), restrictions were lifted.
 By the end of the year, the CPL gave up its power monopoly and agreed to hold free elections for Supreme Soviet of Lithuanian SSR in 1990, which it lost.

 Five decades after Lithuania was occupied and incorporated into the Soviet Union, Lithuania became the first republic to declare its independence from the USSR on 11 March 1990, while Estonia and Latvia declared Soviet rule to have been illegal from the start and since full restoration of independence was not yet feasible, started a period of transition towards independence, culminating with the failure of the August coup.
-For the same reason, almost all nations in the international community, except Iceland, hesitated to recognise independence for Lithuania until August 1991.
+For the same reason, almost all nations in the international community, except Iceland, hesitated to recognize independence for Lithuania until August 1991.

 The Soviet military responded harshly.
 On 13 January 1991, fourteen non-violent protesters in Vilnius died and hundreds were injured defending the Vilnius Television Tower and the Parliament from Soviet assault troops and tanks.
-Lithuanians refer to the event as Bloody Sunday.
-The discipline and courage of its citizens - linking arms and singing in the face of tanks and armour-piercing bullets - avoided a much greater loss of life and showed the world that Lithuania's citizens were prepared to defend their national independence.
+Lithuanians refer to the event as Day of the Defenders of Freedom.
+The discipline and courage of its citizens – linking arms and singing in the face of tanks and armour-piercing bullets – avoided a much greater loss of life and showed the world that Lithuania's citizens were prepared to defend their national independence.

 International governments began recognizing Lithuanian independence after the failure of the coup d'état in August 1991.